Abhiram1108/OOPS-Banner-App/README.md

 for each character (O, P, S).
 This improves modularity, reusability, and readability while preserving the same banner output.

+---
+## Use Case 7 (UC7): Inner Static Class for Character Patterns

+UC7 introduces an inner static class to encapsulate banner character patterns.
+This improves modularity, scalability, and reusability by centralizing character-to-pattern mapping while preserving the same banner output.
 ### How to Run
 ```bash
 javac OOPSBannerApp.java